Flesh Cannot Enter In

 But you [still] have a few people in Sardis who have not soiled their clothes [that is, contaminated their character and personal integrity with sin]; and they will walk with Me [dressed] in white, because they are worthy (righteous).

 He who overcomes [the world through believing that Jesus is the Son of God] will accordingly be dressed in white clothing; and I will never blot out his name from the Book of Life, and I will confess and openly acknowledge his name before My Father and before His angels [saying that he is one of Mine].
 Whoever has ears, let them hear what the Spirit says to the churches."'
-Revelation 3:2-6 Amplified
+Revelation 3:2-6 AMP

-The church at Philadelphia, has “a little power” through brotherly love.
+The church at Philadelphia has a little power through brotherly love.
 They are the only group of believers who are not told to repent like the others.
-They have an “open door” to enter in to His Kingdom of Life, and are commended for enduring patiently:
+They have an open door to enter in to His Kingdom of Life, and are commended for enduring patiently:

 “And to the angel (divine messenger) of the church in Philadelphia write: These are the words of the Holy One, the True One, He who has the key [to the house] of David, He who opens and no one will [be able to] shut, and He who shuts and no one opens: